subir-multiples-ficheros-multer

 What is Multer and How to Use It to Upload Files in Express

-Multer is a Node.js middleware designed to handle file uploads in Express applications.
+Multer is a Node.js middleware designed to handle file uploads in web applications, typically in combination with Express.

-Its main function is to facilitate the uploading of files through web forms, which is essential for any application that needs to handle files, such as images, documents, or videos.
+Its main function is to facilitate uploading files through web forms, which is essential for any application that needs to handle files, such as images, documents, or videos.

-With Multer, we can easily manage file uploads and perform operations on them, such as storing them on disk or in memory.
+With Multer, we can easily manage file uploads and perform operations on them, such as storage on disk or in memory.

 It provides several useful features for working with files: